HannesOberreiter/btree_info/src/pages/en/price.md

 All kind of feedback are more than welcome!

-_Hannes Oberreiter_, Fun-Beekeeper, Hobby-Programmer, Enjoyment-Biologist
+_Hannes Oberreiter_, Pastime farmer and beekeeper, spare time programmer, hobby biologist

 <hr/>